-Raiders, traders and crafty-art-makers, this month our craft spot is inspired by the exhibition Vikings- Beyond the legend.
+Raiders, traders and crafty-art-makers, this month our craft spot is inspired by Vikings.
 Get ready for some sudsy, sloppy, slimy fun as we give a nod to Viking age textiles with this whimsical wet-felted rug!

 Felt-like material has been found in Viking age archaeological sites and was likely worn by the people we now know as the Vikings.
 Wet felting is fantastically messy but a really fun craft activity for with children.
 Best of all you can customise your felt rug with fabric scraps, cut-outs, threads or ribbon trapped between the layers to make a unique artwork or a themed play mat.
 Have a play and don’t be afraid to experiment with different colours and textures in your felt.

 - 1 or two heads of wool roving in different shades/ colours if you can (available from places like Virginia Farm Woolworks)